wolfenazz/YzPzCode/README.md

 Launch supported AI coding CLIs in real PTY terminal sessions and arrange them side by side inside the same project workspace.

-* Run multiple agents at once
+* Run multiple agents simultaneously
 * Save and restore workspace presets
 * Automatically detect locally installed CLIs
 * Track authentication state
 * Launch supported agents in external terminals when needed
-* Keep terminal sessions scoped to the workspace
+* Keep terminal sessions scoped to the active workspace

 Use the Built-In YZPZ Agent

-YzPzCode also includes its own AI coding agent experience, so an external CLI is not required.
+YzPzCode includes its own AI coding agent experience, so an external CLI is not required.

 * Streaming chat
 * Tool execution logs